-Early research & developments
+Early research & development

-The story of the light bulb begins long before Edison patented the first commercially successful bulb in 1879.
-In 1800, Italian inventor Alessandro Volta developed the first practical method of generating electricity, the voltaic pile.
-Made of alternating discs of zinc and copper — interspersed with layers of cardboards soaked in salt water — the pile conducted electricity when a copper wire was connected at either end.
+The story of the lightbulb begins long before Edison patented the first commercially successful bulb in 1879.
+In 1800, Italian inventor Alessandro Volta developed the first practical method of generating electricity (opens in new tab), the voltaic pile.
+Made of alternating discs of zinc and copper (opens in new tab) — interspersed with layers of cardboards soaked in salt water — the pile conducted electricity when a copper wire was connected at either end.
 While actually a predecessor of the modern battery, Volta's glowing copper wire is also considered to be one of the earliest manifestations of incandescent lighting.

 Joseph Swan vs. Thomas Edison

-Like earlier renditions of the light bulb, Swan's filaments were placed in a vacuum tube to minimize their exposure to oxygen, extending their lifespan.
+Like earlier renditions of the lightbulb, Swan's filaments were placed in a vacuum tube to minimize their exposure to oxygen, extending their lifespan.
 Unfortunately for Swan, the vacuum pumps of his day were not efficient as they are now, and while his prototype worked well for a demonstration, it was impractical in actual use.

 Edison realized that the problem with Swan's design was the filament.
 A thin filament with high electrical resistance would make a lamp practical because it would require only a little current to make it glow.
-He demonstrated his light bulb in December 1879.
-Swan incorporated the improvement into his light bulbs and founded an electrical lighting company in England.
+He demonstrated his lightbulb in December 1879.
+Swan incorporated the improvement into his lightbulbs and founded an electrical lighting company in England.

-Other inventors, such as William Sawyer and Albon Man, threw in the towel, merging their company with Edison's to form General Electric, according to the U.S. Department of Energy (DOE).
+Other inventors, such as William Sawyer and Albon Man, threw in the towel, merging their company with Edison's to form General Electric, according to the U.S. Department of Energy (DOE) (opens in new tab).

 In Nov.
 1879, Edison filed a patent for an electric lamp with a carbon filament, according to the National Archives. (opens in new tab) The patent listed several materials that might be used for the filament, including cotton, linen and wood.
 Edison spent the next year finding the perfect filament for his new bulb, testing more than 6,000 plants to determine which material would burn the longest.

 In 1882, Lewis Howard Latimer, one of Edison's researchers, patented a more efficient way of manufacturing carbon filaments, according to Rutgers University (opens in new tab).
 And in 1903, Willis R. Whitney invented a treatment for these filaments that allowed them to burn bright without darkening the insides of their glass bulbs, according to the Smithsonian Institute (opens in new tab).

 William David Coolidge, an American physicist with General Electric, improved the company's method of manufacturing tungsten filaments in 1910.
-Tungsten, which has the highest melting point of any chemical element, was known by Edison to be an excellent material for light bulb filaments, but the machinery needed to produce super-fine tungsten wire was not available in the late 19th century.
+Tungsten, which has the highest melting point of any chemical element, was known by Edison to be an excellent material for lightbulb filaments, but the machinery needed to produce super-fine tungsten wire was not available in the late 19th century.

-Light-emitting diodes (LEDs) are now considered the future of lighting due to a lower energy requirement to run, a lower monthly price tag, and a longer life than traditional incandescent light bulbs.
+Light-emitting diodes (LEDs) are now considered the future of lighting due to a lower energy requirement to run, a lower monthly price tag and a longer life than traditional incandescent lightbulbs.

-Rachel Ross contributed to this article.
+Rachel Ross and Callum McKelvie contributed to this article.